-Grade Level: 9-12 Applied State and Local Government is the study of the function and organization of state, Course # 1536Apl county, city, town, and township government units.
-This course also traces the role and Applied Units: 2 Maximum influence of political and social institutions on a state's political development.
-The implications of this development for governmental units should be discussed relative to Counts as a Social Studies current political and governmental situations.
-Field trips, observations, and interviews with Requirement or Elective for the state and local leaders should be encouraged whenever possible and content may also Certification of Completion focus on school or social communities.
+Grade Level: 9-12 Course # 1536Apl Applied Units: 2 Maximum Applied State and Local Government is the study of the function and organization of state, county, city, town, and township government units.
+This course also traces the role and influence of political and social institutions on a state's political development.
+The Counts as a Social Studies Requirement or Elective for the Certification of Completion implications of this development for governmental units should be discussed relative to current political and governmental situations.
+Field trips, observations, and interviews with state and local leaders should be encouraged whenever possible and content may also focus on school or social communities.
 Prerequisite: